gao-hongnan/omniverse/_sources/influential/generative_pretrained_transformer/01_intro.md

 [![LinkedIn Profile](https://img.shields.io/badge/@gaohongnan-blue?style=social&logo=linkedin)](https://linkedin.com/in/gao-hongnan)
 [![GitHub Profile](https://img.shields.io/badge/GitHub-gao--hongnan-lightgrey?style=social&logo=github)](https://github.com/gao-hongnan)

-The realm of **natural language processing** (NLP) has been transformed by the advent of **decoder-based transformers**, a cornerstone in the latest breakthroughs in AI language models.
+**Natural language processing** (NLP) has been transformed by the rise of **decoder-based transformers**, a cornerstone in the latest breakthroughs in AI language models.
 These architectures, which diverge from the traditional **encoder-decoder** framework of the pioneering [_Attention Is All You Need_](https://arxiv.org/abs/1706.03762) paper, are exclusively focused on the generative aspects of language processing.
 This singular focus has propelled them to the forefront of tasks like **text